jeevanparajuli856/TechXpoGadgetShowcase/index.md

 ## ⭐ Why It Matters
 3D printing is transforming how we design, build, and experiment.
-Students, engineers, artists — anyone can turn an idea into a real object within hours.
+Students, engineers, artists, anyone can turn an idea into a real object within hours.

 ## ⭐ How the MakerBot Replicator Works
 - Loads a spool of plastic (called **filament**)